Skip to main content

 May 1

-Studying philosophy and religion asks you to confront life's most profound questions — such as the meaning of life, the significance of truth and what it means to live ethically.
-A degree in Philosophy and Religious Studies from UND prepares you to grapple with thorny problems, think for yourself and create the career of your dreams.
+Studying philosophy and ethics asks you to confront life's most profound questions — such as the meaning of life, the significance of truth and what it means to live ethically.
+A degree in Philosophy and Ethics from UND prepares you to grapple with thorny problems, think for yourself and create the career of your dreams.

-The Philosophy and Religious Studies degree offers two concentrations;
+The Philosophy and Ethics Studies degree offers two concentrations;

 • Philosophy Concentration